peileppe/chatbogpt/README.md

 To run the program a file named "apikey.txt" must exist

-this file requires an "api token" from openai
+this file requires an "api token" from openai ; see https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key

 This implementation will run via the terminal, and write a journal.txt after each conversation